johnwargo/joomla-to-markdown/README.md

 To use the module, you must complete the following steps to export your Joomla data and convert your article content to [Markdown](https://daringfireball.net/projects/markdown/) format:

-1. Using MySQL Admin (shoown below) or your export tool of choice export your site's `categories` table in JSON format to a local file.
+1. Using MySQL Admin (shown below) or your export tool of choice export your site's `categories` table in JSON format to a local file.
-2. Export your site's `content` table in JDON format to a local file.
+2. Export your site's `content` table in JSON format to a local file.
 3. Craft a template file (instructions below) that describes the format of the exported markdown file for each Joomla article.
 4. Execute the module's `export` command to convert the contents of the JSON files to individual markdown files for each article.

 ![MySQL Admin Export Panel](/images/figure-01.png)

 The module uses both the Joomla site's `categories` and `content` table content because the article table only contains references to Category names via is category ID.
 The module must have access to the `categories` table in order to copy over the category name and category alias values when exporting articles.

+## Modes of Operation

+This module originally shipped with an export process that required users to provide multiple command-line parameters every time they wanted to generate articles.
+Recognizing that as a user tweaks the export template, they may execute the process many times with the same parameters.
+To simplify the process for this use case, I added an `auto` command that enables users to drive article export through a configuration file.

+Currently, the module only supports a default configuration file name (`j2md.json`) but I can easily update the module to accept the config file name as an input parameter.

 ## Commands